joebew42/elixir_bank_account/scratch.md

 # DONE

+* expose a graphql API to create a bank account
+  * use mock to test the collaboration between graphQL api and `Bank.AdminMock`
 * introduce [Macros](http://hugoribeira.com/DRYing-Elixir-Tests-With-Macros/) to automatically generate tests for the user not authenticated scenario
   * try to extract a macro for the forbidden 403 http requests
 * introduce an authorization mechanism to authorize the HTTP requests